 Noise Estimate

-In addition the reference signal can provided a noise estimate, by decimating the received signal back to the T-spaced model and finding the difference between the T-spaced local replica and the T-space received reference signal.
+In addition the reference signal can provide a noise estimate, by decimating the received signal back to the T-spaced model and finding the difference between the T-spaced local replica and the T-space received reference signal.
 The residual power is therefore an estimate of the spectral noise density, normalising this value to take inconsideration the real and imaginary parts of the spectral noise density.
 The noise variance can be obtained which is then feed into the LLR.